Super-Protocol/docs/docs/colab/gui.md

 ---
-id: "jupyter"
+id: "gui"
-title: "Jupyter Notebook and Super Protocol UI"
+title: "Deploy using the UI (Jupyter)"
-slug: "/"
+slug: "/gui"
-sidebar_position: 0
+sidebar_position: 1
 ---

-## Log in
+## Log in and get tokens

 1. Open the [Marketplace](https://marketplace.superprotocol.com).

 2. Click **Enter Marketplace** in the upper-right corner and log in using your preferred method.

-## Get SPPI tokens

-1. Click on your account name in the upper-right corner and select Account.
+3. Click on your account name in the upper-right corner and select Account.

 <img src={require('./images/1.png').default} width="auto" height="auto" border="1"/>
 <br/>
 <br/>

-2. In the Account window, copy your Super Wallet address and share it with your contact in Super Protocol to receive SPPI tokens.
+4. In the Account window, copy your Super Wallet address and share it with your contact in Super Protocol to receive SPPI tokens.

 <img src={require('./images/2.png').default} width="auto" height="auto" border="1"/>
 <br/>